Dhanraj-N/Angular-training/README.md

 ### Day 7 (25-10-2023)
 - Sending Data from parent to child using Input property
 - Sending Data from Child to Parent using Output property

+### Day 8 (26-10-2023)
+- Sending data from one component to another using BehaviorSubject & Subject